stoneChen/perf-npm-vs-yarn/README.md

-# perf-npm5-vs-yarn
+# perf-npm-vs-yarn
-> A performance test project for npm@5.x vs yarn.
+> A performance test project for npm vs yarn.

-To use `npm@5.x` or `yarn`?
+To use `npm`(especially 5.x/6.x) or `yarn`?
 Maybe you can get your answer from this project.

 ## Usage
 First of all, you should install `npm` and `yarn` globally.